mtfelian/elixir-testnet-updater/README.md

 - Follow the instruction at https://docs.elixir.xyz/running-an-elixir-validator up to 'Running Your Validator' point.
   Don't do commands 'docker pull' and 'docker start'.
 At this point you should have prepared `validator.env` file containing all necessary values.
 - If you need TG Bot notifications, create your Telegram Bot for this.
-Use https://t.me/BotFather
+Use https://t.me/BotFather.
+The token it will give to you should be used in `config.yml` in next step.
 - Prepare configuration file `config.yml` for this tool.
 See example at `config.example.yml`.
 Explanation of options
   written below.
 - Install Golang compiler v1.22 or greater.
 Seek here: https://go.dev/dl/